lybird300/lybird300.github.io/_posts/2015-04-30-simulate-gwas-data.md

 <h2>References</h2>
 <ul>

 <li>Peng, Bo, and Xiaoming Liu.
 "Simulating sequences of the human genome with rare variants."
 Human heredity 70.4 (2010): 287.</li>
+<li>Wang, Ying, and Bruce Rannala.
+"In silico analysis of disease-association mapping strategies using the coalescent process and incorporating ascertainment and selection."
+The American Journal of Human Genetics 76.6 (2005): 1066-1073.</li>
 </ul>